dtm-labs/en.dtm.pub/docs/practice/other.md

 A solution using the Best-effort Notification model should:

-- Provide an interface to allow the receiving side to activly query the results of the business processing
+- Provide an interface to allow the receiving side to actively query the results of the business processing

 - Setup ACK mechanism of messaging, which means the notification interval is gradually increased with the interval of 1min, 5min, 10min, 30min, 1h, 2h, 5h, 10h, until it reaches the upper limit of the time window of notification requirements.
   No further notifications are made after that.

-Best-effort Notification is applicable to business notification senarios.
+Best-effort Notification is applicable to business notification scenarios.
 For example, the results of WeChat transactions are notified to each merchant through Best-effort Notification model, with both callback notifications and transaction query interfaces.

 Best-effort Notification can be considered more of a business design.